heig-vd-tin/sphinx-heigvd-theme/docs/source/index.rst

-.. sphinx_press_theme documentation master file, created by sphinx-quickstart on Mon Jul 30 11:44:38 2018.
+.. sphinx_heigvd_theme documentation master file, created by sphinx-quickstart on Mon Jul 30 11:44:38 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-sphinx_press_theme
+sphinx_heigvd_theme
 ==================

 .. toctree::